 - Observations of the child working in class

 - Observations and assessments from the schools Targeted Educational Support Service (TESS)

 How do teachers raise any concerns that they may have?

 - Staff meetings during ‘vulnerable children’ discussions (weekly)

 - Discussions with Keystage managers during Cohort Raising Attainment Plan (CoRAP) drop in sessions.

 - Termly discussions with the SENDCo

-- Termly Planning, Development and Review meetings (multi agency representatives are present)
+- Termly Planning, Development and Review meetings (TESS and Educational Psychologist are present)